ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 ### Using the Youxia Deployer and the Queue-based Scheduling System

 Launching new workers can be done by the main architecture3 components, but you may need to create an initial snapshot to use when creating new images.
-Youxia is a component that can launch new VMs in AWS or OpenStack.
+Youxia is a component that can launch new VMs in AWS, OpenStack, and Azure.
 Once launched, they can be snapshotted for future use.
 Using snapshots speeds up the process of provisioning future worker nodes.

 ####Configuration
 #####params.json